CNN International

 Cable News Network International or CNN International (CNNi, simply branded on-air as CNN) is an international television channel and website, owned by CNN Worldwide.
 CNN International carries news-related programming worldwide; it cooperates with sister network CNN's national and international news bureaus.
 Unlike its sister channel, CNN, a North American-only subscription service, CNN International is carried on a variety of TV platforms across the world, and broadcast from studios inside and outside the United States, in Atlanta, New York City, London, Mumbai, Hong Kong, and Abu Dhabi.
 In some countries, it is available as a free-to-air network.
-The service is aimed at the overseas market, similar to BBC News, France 24, CGTN, DW, RT, DD India, NHK World, TRT World or Al Jazeera English.
+The service is aimed at the overseas market, competing with country specific channels.